 2. Performance Report

-- SCoSS’s purpose: its main statutory roles and its membership
+- Purpose: its main statutory roles and its membership

-- SCoSS’s continuous improvement: the steps the SCoSS Board has taken to ensure its work can be as effective as possible
+- Continuous improvement: the steps the SCoSS Board has taken to ensure its work can be as effective as possible

-- the risks that could affect SCoSS’s performance and the action taken to mitigate them
+- Risks that could affect SCoSS’s performance and the action taken to mitigate them

-- SCoSS’s strategies and governance: the strategies SCoSS has agreed to ensure strong governance
+- Strategies and governance: the strategies SCoSS has agreed to ensure strong governance

 - The Chair’s statement and overview of the performance report also form part of the Performance Report.

-SCoSS is an independent public body established by the Social Security (Scotland) Act 2018 (‘the Act’).
+The Scottish Commission on Social Security (SCoSS) is an independent public body established by the Social Security (Scotland) Act 2018 (hereafter ‘the 2018 Act’).
 It provides expert advice to Scottish Ministers and the Scottish Parliament on devolved social security matters.

-The Act sets out SCoSS’s main roles, which can be summarised as follows—
+The Act sets out the functions of SCoSS which can be summarised as follows—

-- SCoSS must be consulted by the Scottish Government on most regulations about social security assistance made under the Act.
+- SCoSS must be consulted by the Scottish Government on most regulations about social security assistance made under the 2018 Act.
 SCoSS scrutinises and reports on draft regulations.
 The Scottish Government may change its regulations after considering SCoSS’s recommendations.
 When it lays the regulations in the Scottish Parliament, it must publish its response to SCoSS’s report at the same time.
-The Scottish Parliament’s Social Security Committee (now the Social Justice and Social Security Committee) then scrutinises the regulations and may take evidence from SCoSS members when it does so.
+The Scottish Parliament’s Social Justice and Social Security Committee then scrutinises the regulations and may take evidence from SCoSS members when it does so.

-- SCoSS must report, from time to time, to Scottish Ministers and the Scottish Parliament on whether the expectations in the Scottish social security charter (‘Our Charter’) are being met and make recommendations for improvement if they are not.
+- SCoSS must report, from time to time, to Scottish Ministers and the Scottish Parliament on whether the expectations in the Scottish Social Security Charter (‘Our Charter’) are being met and make recommendations for improvement if they are not.
 It must consider reporting if it receives evidence that the Charter expectations are frequently not being fulfilled.
-Our Charter was published by the Scottish Government and Social Security Scotland.
-It translates into practice what the social security principles contained within the Act mean in practice and what people are entitled to expect from the Scottish Government and Social Security Scotland.

 - In addition, Scottish Ministers and the Scottish Parliament can ask SCoSS to report on any matter relevant to social security.

-SCoSS has no physical offices and whereas, pre-Covid, meetings were primarily held at the Scottish Government building Victoria Quay in Edinburgh.
-In 2021-22, all Board meetings were conducted virtually.
-To ensure that its decision-making and proceedings are transparent, the minutes of all formal SCoSS’s Board meetings are published on its website.
+In 2022-23, all Board meetings were conducted virtually.
+To ensure that decision-making and proceedings are transparent, the minutes of all formal SCoSS’s Board meetings are published on the SCoSS website.
 SCoSS’s scrutiny reports and corporate documents are also publicly available on the website.